tohyuting/tp/docs/UserGuide.md

 ### View a specific supplier / warehouse: `view`

-Shows a particular supplier/warehouse with their relevant information e.g. products associated with the supplier/warehouse, address etc.
+Shows the supplier/warehouse at the specified index with their relevant information e.g. products associated with the supplier/warehouse, address etc.

-Format: `view TYPE NAME`
+Format: `view ct/TYPE i/INDEX`

-* The TYPE specified should be one of these values: supplier or warehouse.
+* The TYPE specified should be one of these values: s or w representing supplier or warehouse.
-* The supplier/warehouse NAME specified is case-insensitive.
+* The supplier/warehouse INDEX specified should be within range of the supplier/warehouse list, corresponding to the number on the list.

 Examples:

-* `view supplier supplierA` Displays all the information associated with supplierA e.g. address, contact, email, products sold by the supplier etc.
+* `view ct/s 1` Displays all the information associated with supplier at index 1 in the supplier list e.g. name, contact, email, remarks, products sold by the supplier.
-* `view warehouse warehouseB` Displays all the information associated with warehouseB e.g. address, all the products stored in the warehouse etc.
+* `view ct/w 2` Displays all the information associated with at index 2 in the warehouse list e.g. name, contact, address, remarks, all the products stored in the warehouse.

 ### Update the stock for a product: `update`